-Some buyers simply avoid a bidding war completely, which isn't always the best idea.
-They may be missing out on acquiring a wonderful home.
-Under such circumstances, decide on a maximum affordable price, one that's not ridiculously over what your agent feels is market value, and remain steadfast.
+Some buyers simply avoid a multiple offer completely, which isn't always the best idea.
+They may be missing out on acquiring a suitable home.
+Under such circumstances, decide on a maximum affordable price, one that's not ridiculously over what your agent feels is market value, and stay firm in your number.

 What have you got to lose?

-When participating in a multiple offers scenario - a bidding war - it's wise to resist the temptation to join the frenzy.
+When participating in a multiple offers scenario it's wise to resist the temptation to push yourself beyond your limits.
 Accept the loss and move on to another listing.
-Bidding wars can be an emotionally challenging time.
-If you lack the stamina and the willpower to control your anxiety, just walk away.
-Don't worry and fret.
-There will be another home for you somewhere sometime.
+Multiple offers can be an emotionally challenging time.
+If you feel too anxious, just walk away.
+Don't worry.
+There will be another home.

 If you're a seller and you and your agent feel that market conditions are right, go for it.
-All you need is the right property, the right market, nerves of steel and a trusting relationship with a qualified agent.
+All you need is the right property, the right market, strong nerve and a trusting relationship with a qualified agent.

-If you're interested in learning more about buying a home and being prepared to participate in a bidding war, click here.
+If you're interested in learning more about buying a home and being prepared to participate in a multiple offer, visit the Canada Mortgage and Housing Corporation (CMHC) website here.
 It's a great source of valuable home buying information.